microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

 Two options:

 1. Do the same as within the undo window but send along the relevant historical data.
-2. Compute the net change to the tip state and send that, as though it was a normal edit.
+2. Compute the net change to the tip state and send that, as though it was a normal edit. (normal rebasing only on peer side)
+3. Compute the net change to the tip state and send that, but mark it as "to be postbased" so the peer can finish the postbasing if needed.

 ## Partial Undo